nadimkobeissi/binkybox/README.md

 License: MIT.
 Author: [Nadim Kobeissi](https://nadim.computer)

-<span style="font-size:4px">Psst.
+<sup><sub>Psst.
 It's me.
 Listen.
 You _can_ actually use a programming language other than Rust.
 Just be careful.
 Do it quietly.
 Don't-don't let them see you.
 If they know... you'll be found out.
 Do it in secret.
 In a basement.
 There are other languages out there.
 Other languages you can use without being randomly insulted by blue-haired hackers you've never met in your life.
 Go.
 Discover that world.
-I believe in you...</span>
+I believe in you...</sub></sup>